NTNU-IHB/FMU-proxy/README.md

 This repository comes bundled with **server** implementations written in Kotlin(JVM) and C++.

-The available **client** implementaions are given in the table below:
+The available **client** implementations are given in the table below:

 |    RPC   	| [JVM](#jvm) 	| [C++](#cpp) 	| [Python](#python) 	|
 |:--------:	|:---:	|:---:	|:------:	|